top of page

 Manuscripts

-"This chart depicts the two major families of manuscripts.
+"The chart below depicts the two major families of manuscripts.
 Learn them."

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.